sumanmukherjee03/practice-and-katas/javascript/react-apps/go-movies/README.md

 That way, you can use the env var inside the react code in backticks.

 Remember, these env vars are substituted at build time.
-So, when building the app make sure you pass it the production env var, so that a prod specific build is generated.
+So, when building the app make sure you pass it the production env var, so that a prod specific build is generated, ie, during the phase of `npm build`.

 ## Available Scripts